Get 80% off your plan for your first 3 months*

 Things that affect startup business costs

 Your startup costs depend on five main factors: business type, location, industry, legal structure, and technology needs.
-Here's how each affects your budget.
+Each factor can significantly shift your budget up or down.

 Your business type